With 600 CD covers and thousands of promo photos to her credit, Irene Young is not your average photographer.

 In addition to capturing still images of musicians, actors, writers, artists, and business principals for over thirty-five years, Young has produced videos and published a book of photographs.
 Her poetry has appeared in three anthologies.
 As a result of her 2005 battle with breast cancer, she produced the Glass Half Full CD, a compilation that benefited two breast cancer awareness/prevention organizations.
 In October 2015, Young produced a sold-out show at The Freight & Salvage in Berkeley which benefited the Breast Cancer Fund, a national organization based in San Francisco, focusing on cancer prevention.

 Young has had four years of training at The Academy of Intuitive Arts.
 She says that her intuitive training has enabled her to be a better photographer, and having photographed thousands of people has sharpened her intuition.
 The bi-coastal photographer says, “The art of seeing does not start and stop with our eyes.”
 Young has been a guest teacher at The San Francisco Art Institute, The School of Visual Arts in New York City, and Laney College in Oakland, CA.

 In 2013 she was invited to present a 200 image digital retrospective for two Olivia Records cruises marking a 40 year anniversary for the record/travel company.
 The following year, her exhibit, FOR THE RECORD: Women Who Changed the World with Song, was exhibited at The Freight & Salvage in Berkeley, CA., and at the National Women’s Music Festival in 2015.
 She is currently working on a retrospective for her general cross genre work in the indie music business.
-Young mentors budding photographers, and curates occasional photography shows at Britt-Marie's Restaurant in Albany, CA, and is the house photographer at The Freight & Salvage, Berkeley's beloved music venue.
+Young, along with her video partner, Tina Silano, shoots video and stills as the house photographer at The Freight & Salvage, Berkeley's beloved music venue.